preeve9534/pdjr-skplugin-devantech/README.md

 This value is optional and defaults to the empty string.

-The __deviceid__ property value specifies what type of physical device is being used to implement this module by providing a device identifier (see Devantech model code.
+The __deviceid__ property value specifies what type of physical device is being used to implement this module by providing a device identifier (see the *Device definitions* section below for more detail).
 This value is required and has no default.

 The __devicecstring__ property value supplies a connection string that